If you have just started your own blog, first welcome! You’re joining a community of millions of like minded people all sharing their stories online.

 - Link to statistics – Whenever you need to support your statements with data, you can find relevant statistics or other helpful links to back it up.

 - Only link to credible sources – Linking to questionable websites may harm your readers’ trust.
 Always aim to reference sites with a high domain authority to maintain your credibility.
+Wondering how to determine the domain authority (DA) of a website?
+The only way to do this is by utilizing a DA checker tool that accurately measures the DA of the given website and then provides the overall DA score.

 - Don’t link to competitors – Never link to competitors as you’re trying to achieve the number one position on SERPs for the same keywords.